top of page

 Certain aspects of navigation and information architecture didn't flow well, especially on the "Products" and "News" pages.
 Layout was inconvenient and didn't display needed information.

-The new site should easy to navigate and reveal most needed information.
+The new site should be easy to navigate and reveal most needed information.

 REDUNDANCY